Henrik Pontoppidan: Literary and cultural influence

 As a stylist Pontoppidan has been described a born naturalist.
 His language looks plain, simple and easy but is often loaded with symbols and secret hints, hidden irony and “objective” descriptions.
 He often revised previous works, simplifying them but also changing their plot or sharpening their attitude.

 In spite of being well known as a man of positions and attitudes Pontoppidan remains one of the most discussed modern Danish writers.
 This is partly because of his personal character.
 Pontoppidan was a man of many paradoxes: a clear liberal in his time, but a stern patriot, an anti-clerical puritan, a disillusioned fighting nature, collaborating with socialists but always from an independent and individualist position.
 But it is also partly due to his style which has often been regarded as ambiguous and impenetrable; his mixture of partiality and objectivity has often confused both readers and critics and in fact liberals, radicals, conservatives, right wingers and socialists have all tried to reflect their own ideals in his works.
 He has been regarded both as the absolute antagonist of Georg Brandes and as his most congenial pupil.

 Among all the authors of the Modern Break-Through, Pontoppidan is probably the most influential and longest living.
 His social critical writings mark him as a pioneer of 20th Century Danish literature.
 Cultural conservatives have been inspired by his critique of modernism after World War I. Finally, he set a standard of "novels about society" which remains relevant.
+Surprisingly, as a Nobel Prize winner of some international renown, contemporary English translations of his novels had been unavailable before the 2010 publication of Lucky Per in a translation by Naomi Lebowitz, republished in 2019 in the Everyman's Library Contemporary Classics series.